Rainymood/rainymood.github.io/_posts/2021-06-02-what-i-would-do-differently-lessons-learned-app-store.md

 of all the good things that happened to you, helping you focus on the positive things in life.

-Making this I made a lot of mistakes and learned a lot of lessons.
-This article is as much advice to you as it is to future me.
+I made a lot of mistakes during this project and learned a lot of valuable lessons that I want to document here.
+What I write down here is as much advice to you as it is to future me.

 This is what I would do differently...